 - By increasing the hours that children are enrolled in kindergarten, Associations have acted to decrease the total number of children participating.
 In 2007 there were 43,695 children enrolled at kindergartens across the country.
 By 2015 the number had decreased to 31,000 children enrolled - and yet 34 more kindergartens had opened over this period (meaning more kindergartens but fewer children overall catered for).

 Effects of Extended Kindergarten Hours

 - Kindergarten children are no longer all arriving close to opening time and staying till closing time.
 A fall in occupancy rates to a level the same as childcare centres is suggested by the Ministry of Education to indicate that since kindergartens have switched to all-day licenses a higher proportion of maximum available funded hours are not being used by parents, “this may well be the hours at either end of what are now longer daily attendances.”

 - It can be questioned according to the Ministry of Education, whether the higher hourly subsidy rate amount paid to all-day centres has offset the increased salary cost of the higher teacher to child ratios of all-day services and benefited kindergartens’ financially.
 (Would not kindergartens have been as well off, or even better off financially to have not gone for the all-day funding rate amount?
 Instead kindergarten teachers and the union could have lobbied the government for improvement to ratios, remaining as sessional-licensed services and being as financially well-off or better off than is the case now under the 80%+ ECE funding rate)

-Threat to the Future of Kindergarten from More Parents Working
+More Parents Working and Assumed Threat of this to the Future of Kindergarten

 - A claim that has existed for some time that kindergarten was in decline and needed to secure its future by adopting similar structures to childcare centres isn’t supported by data that shows that prior to 2007 the number of kindergartens was holding steady, slightly increasing over the 5 years previous.